stuartherbert/putting-ansible-to-work/introduction.md

 <div class="callout info" markdown="1">
 #### Ansible Official Documentation

-You should read this book alongside the [official Ansible docs](http://docs.ansible.com).
+Read this book alongside the [official Ansible docs](http://docs.ansible.com).
 They contain a lot of useful reference information, especially [the Module list](http://docs.ansible.com/modules_by_category.html) and advanced features that aren't covered in this book.
 </div>

 ## Why Learn From Me?